mat-ruszczycky/practice-react-todo/README.md

 ```

 ### Client
-How do users/developers interact with app
+How do users/developers interact with app/system

 #### Events:
 ...